gardener/gardener/docs/concepts/operator.md

 #### Cert-Management

 The operator can deploy the Gardener [cert-management](https://github.com/gardener/cert-management) component optionally.
-A default issuer has to specified and will be deployed, too.
-Please note that the cert-controller-manager is configured to use `DNSRecords` for ACME DNS challenges on certificate requests.
+A default issuer has to be specified and will be deployed, too.
+Please note that the `cert-controller-manager` is configured to use `DNSRecords` for ACME DNS challenges on certificate requests.
 A suitable provider extension must be deployed in this case, e.g. using an operator extension resource.
 The default issuer must be set at `.spec.runtimeCluster.certManagement.defaultIssuer` either specifying an ACME or CA issuer.

-If the cert-controller-manager should make requests to any ACME server with a self-signed TLS certificate, CA certificates can be provided using a secret with data field `bundle.crt` referenced with `.spec.runtimeCluster.certManagement.config.caCertificatesSecretRef`.
+If the `cert-controller-manager` should make requests to any ACME servers running with self-signed TLS certificates, the related CA can be provided using a secret with data field `bundle.crt` referenced with `.spec.runtimeCluster.certManagement.config.caCertificatesSecretRef`.

 ##### Default Issuer using an ACME server